By Blue Planet Network Posted on Tue 12 May 2009, over 15 years ago

 A parting comment would be that visual chemical testing of water before and after filtration would demonstarte to users the benefits of using filters.
 There are several products on the market (see Google) "HACH" pathogen field water tests or 3M -- "Petrifilm". products allow an overnight field test to demonstrate absence or presents of pathogens.

-By Pure Water for the World Posted on Thu 28 May 2009, almost 15 years ago
+By Pure Water for the World Posted on Thu 28 May 2009, over 15 years ago

 Dear Lynne,